top of page

 Sources Consulted

-There is an adage to "Tell them what you're going to tell them, tell them what you want to tell them, then tell them what you've told them."
+There is an adage that says, "Tell them what you're going to tell them, tell them what you want to tell them, and then tell them what you've told them."

-Follow this advice by listing the sources and methodology you used in your genealogy brick wall project.
+Follow this advice by listing your sources and methodology in your genealogy brick wall project.

 You cite the sources in this list.
-Or you can insert the citations as footnotes as they occur throughout the report or at the end of the entire project.
+You can also insert the citations as footnotes as they occur throughout the report or at the end of the entire project.

 Logical Analysis of the Sources

-As you being sharing your research, do so in a logical order.
-Write so that someone who hasn't been following your research journey along every step can understand your thought process.
+When sharing your research, do so in logical order.
+Write so that someone who hasn't followed your research journey can understand your thought process.

 Arrange your discoveries in such a way that one source or clue leads to the next.
 In the research report (that you can read here), I used the following order: